camunda-community-hub/micronaut-zeebe-client/README.md

 ## Supported JDKs

-The current releases are built with Micronaut 4 and therefore we officially support the following JDKs:
+The current releases are built with Micronaut 4 and support the following JDKs:
-* JDK 17 (LTS)
 * JDK 21 (LTS)

 The lastest release supporting Micronaut 3 is 1.15.0 which supports the following JDKs: